Pavel Milyukov: Deputy

 In January 1908 Milyukov addressed "The Civic Forum" in Carnegie Hall.
 From the very beginning, the slogan and the idea of the empire ruled by Russians were very controversial regarding what "Russians" meant.
 One of the outspoken critics of the notion, Pavel Milyukov, considered the "Russia for Russians" slogan to have been "a slogan of disunity... [and] not creative but destructive."
 In 1909, Milyukov addressed the Russian State Duma on the issue of using Ukrainian in the court system, attacking Russian nationalist deputies: "You say "Russia for Russians," but whom do you mean by "Russian"?
 You should say "Russia only for the Great Russians," because that which you do not give to Muslims and Jews you also do not give your own nearest kin – Ukraine."

 In 1912 he was reelected in the Fourth Duma.
 According to Milyukov, in May 1914 Rasputin had become an influential factor in Russian politics.
 With the outbreak of World War I in August 1914, Milyukov swung to the right, but a coup to remove the Tsar belonged to the possibilities.
 He had become a nationalist, patriotic policy of national defense, relying on social chauvinism.
 (He was best friends with Sergei Sazonov.)
 Milyukov insisted his younger son volunteer for the army (who subsequently died in battle).
 In August 1915 he formed the Progressive Bloc and became the leader.
 Milyukov was regarded as a staunch supporter of the conquest of Constantinople.
 In the nineties, Milyukov thoroughly studied the Balkans, which made him the most competent authority on Balkan politics.
 His opponents mockingly called him "Milyukov of Dardanelles".
-In Summer 1916, at the request of Rodzianko, Protopopov led a delegation of Duma members (with Milyukov) to strengthen the ties with Russia's western allies in World War I: the (Entente powers).
+In Summer 1916, at the request of Rodzianko, Protopopov led a delegation of Duma members (with Milyukov) to strengthen the ties with Russia's western allies in World War I: the Entente powers.
 In August he gave lectures in Oxford.
 On 1 November 1916, in a populist speech, he sharply criticized the Stürmer government for its inefficiency.
-He met professor Thomas Garrigue Masaryk in London, and consulted with him about the present state of the Czechoslovak Legion in Russia at that time.
+He met professor Tomáš Masaryk in London, and consulted with him about the present state of the Czechoslovak Legion in Russia at that time.